 Constitution and government

-The Constitution defines the state as secular.
-The law protects religious freedom and outlaws religious discrimination in theory.
+The Constitution defines the State as secular.
+The law protects religious freedom and outlaws religious discrimination (Articles 13, 22, 31).

 Education and children’s rights

-According to the Ministry of Education, the official education program includes religious and moral classes in the curriculum for all secondary and primary schools.
+The official education program includes religious and moral classes in the curriculum for all secondary and primary schools.
 The program includes religious classes for Catholicism, Protestantism, and Islam, depending to some extent on demand or on local religious backgrounds.
-Students are free to choose from one of these three religion classes or attend a Moral education class instead.
+Students are free to choose from one of these three classes or attend a Moral education class instead.

-Many secondary schools are run by religious groups, predominantly the Catholic Church, under contract to the Education Ministry, according to a report by International Alert (2000).
-Some of these schools require students to be members of the church in order to be admitted.
+Many secondary schools are run by religious groups, predominantly the Catholic Church, under contract to the Education Ministry.

 Family, community and society